WRITING STYLE: 2/5

 Let’s talk about the writing style

-For example, some of the chapters are titled The Pop Guru: Maharishi Mahesh Yogi, Indira Gandhi’s Guru: Dhirendra Brahmachari, The Shaman-Shyster: Chandraswami, The Art of Selling Love:
+For example, some of the chapters are titled The Pop Guru: Maharishi Mahesh Yogi, Indira Gandhi’s Guru: Dhirendra Brahmachari, The Shaman-Shyster: Chandraswami, The Art of Selling Love: Ravi Shankar and The Metrosexual Seer: Bhaiyyuji Maharaj.

 It would be quite exhausting if I start quoting the disgusting attempts at sarcasm that the book is so full of.
 The only question that I had in mind was this – why pick up a topic (and subjects) that you so passionately dislike (or even hate)?
 Why not write about something that you really like?

-The author seems to be good at words; her language is rich but
+The author seems to be good at words; her language is rich but the only use that such a vast vocabulary was put to was in belittling her subjects.

 What I did not like?